Statewide Data and Modeling Program

 Hydrologic and hydraulic models use software to simulate the flow of rainfall runoff and predict the rise of water levels and flooding.

-The state is working with technical experts, federal partners, academic institutions and local stakeholders to create models of Louisiana’s watersheds.
-These models will simulate flood scenarios and analyze potential flood mitigation solutions.
-This effort will support regional collaboration around shared water management challenges and build an objective, science-based understanding of how projects, policies and other measures will reduce flood risk.
+The state, in partnership with technical experts, federal partners, academic institutions and local stakeholders, developed hydrologic and hydraulic (H&H) models of Louisiana’s major watersheds.
+The models are designed to simulate flood scenarios to support regional collaboration around shared water management challenges and build an objective understanding of how projects, policies and other measures will impact flood risk.

 Guidance on Modeling Methodology